hanselke/kaizen/README.md

+2. select the right states for next action in sm and check.

+3. excel field mapping
 10. Only show those actions that a user can create.
-2. select the right roles for next action in sm and check.
 2a ensure next action complete.
 2b show current task name in header.
-3. excel field mapping
 4. Make it work with multiple process definitions.
 5. store state machine in process definition
 6. Show user in board and stuff